mskmysht/sim_epidemic_linux/README.md

-# SimEpidemic
+# SimEpidemic for Linux
 Individual-based Epidemic Simulator (2020-21)

-- Developed by Tatsuo Unemi, under cooperation with Saki Nawata and Masaaki Miyashita.
+- As a part of a [project](http://www.intlab.soka.ac.jp/~unemi/SimEpidemic1/info/) by Tatsuo Unemi, under cooperation with Saki Nawata and Masaaki Miyashita.
 - Supported by Cabinet Secretariat of Japanese Government.

 This is an individual-based simulator to help understanding the dynamics of epidemic, spread of infectous disease, mainly targetting SARS-CoV-2.